Newmont Corporation (NEM) Shares Plummet Below 1-Year High

 NEM’s Market Performance

-The stock of Newmont Corporation (NEM) has seen a -4.86% decrease in the past week, with a 7.40% rise in the past month, and a -7.27% fall in the past quarter.
-The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 2.77% for NEM.
-The simple moving average for the past 20 days is 0.95% for NEM’s stock, with a 5.37% simple moving average for the past 200 days.
+The stock of Newmont Corporation (NEM) has seen a -3.84% decrease in the past week, with a 2.10% rise in the past month, and a -10.72% fall in the past quarter.
+The volatility ratio for the week is 1.80%, and the volatility levels for the past 30 days are at 2.38% for NEM.
+The simple moving average for the last 20 days is -3.71% for NEM stock, with a simple moving average of 2.01% for the last 200 days.

 Analysts’ Opinion of NEM